delphai/delphai-files/README.md

 # delphai-files

-This repository is there to publically host non-senitive files.
+This repository is there to publicly host non-senitive files.